Ross Perot 1992 presidential campaign: Background

 Perot was a hawk on the Vietnam War, an advocate for U.S. servicemen held as prisoners of war and a supporter of their families.
 During the war, he aided soldiers by providing supplies and holding rallies for those returning home.
 In public affairs, he led the Texas War on Drugs Committee in 1979 at the behest of Republican Governor Bill Clements, and was put in charge of the Select Committee on Public Education in 1983 by Democratic Governor Mark White.
-Perot's most dear political effort involved the Vietnam War POW/MIA issue.
+Perot's most prominent political effort involved the Vietnam War POW/MIA issue.
 He worked extensively to free soldiers that he believed had been left behind, and even engaged in secret diplomatic talks with the Vietnamese government, to the chagrin of the Reagan White House.
 Perot had been supportive of President Ronald Reagan and labeled him as a "great president" in 1986.
 He even pledged $2.5 million to support his presidential library, but the relationship soured after Perot was sent on a trip to Hanoi, and determined afterwards that the administration was not taking the POW/MIA issue seriously.
 He revoked his pledge to the library in 1987, based on the POW/MIA issue as well as his disillusionment from the administration's actions during the Iran–Contra affair.
 He became a critic of the George H. W. Bush administration, and opposed the 1991 Gulf War.